ganesh-git2014/splunk-checker/README.md

   - The upgrade status should be changed once the upgrade process is enabled (consider click the *upgrade* button twice at a short time)

+### The logging system

+Currently, we use these log files to logging the progress of check and upgrade separately:

+- For check progress: `splunk-checker.log`
+- For upgrade progress: `bin/helmut.log`

 ## Dev Guide

 ### The implementation of the app